Nanna Merrald Rasmussen

 Nanna Skodborg Merrald (born 8 October 1993) is a Danish dressage rider.
 She has qualified for the 2014 Dressage World Cup Final in Lyon after finishing 6th in the Western European League rankings.
 She was forced to withdraw, though, after her horse Millibar failed to pass the veterinary test.

 Career

-Rasmussen represented Denmark at the Olympic Games in Tokyo, Japan with the stallion Blue Hors Zack.
+Merrald represented Denmark at the Olympic Games in Tokyo, Japan with the stallion Blue Hors Zack.
 She finished 4th with the team and 11th in the individual final.
 She won a team gold medal at the 2022 World Championships.

 She also represented Denmark in the 2024 Olympic Games in Paris, where she was riding on the horse Zepter.
 She won a silver team medal and placed 9th in the individual freestyle.

+Personal life

+Merrald was married to Jesper Rasmussen on 11 June 2022.